Comment on page

 This page guides you through the various column types available on Cinchy,

-Cinchy contains system columns used to perform various functionality.
-These columns cannot be modified directly by a user.
+Cinchy has system columns used to perform various functionality.
+These columns can't be modified directly by a user.

-You cannot create a new column with the same name as a system column.
+You can't create a new column with the same name as a system column.

 Cinchy Id is a unique identifier assigned automatically to all records within a normal table.
 The Cinchy Id is associated with the record permanently and is never reassigned even if the record is deleted.